stefan-it/flair-experiments/conll2003-ner-english/README.md

 All supported Tranformer-based architectures in [PyTorch-Transformers](https://github.com/huggingface/pytorch-transformers) are used, as well as two ELMo models.

+## Changelog

+**September 2019**: Experiments with stacking cased and uncased BERT models added.
+First results for SpanBERT are done.

 ## Training

 The following parameters are used for all experiments: